Messaging Triggers¶

 to wait for a message in a

 queue.
-Parameters of the trigger are:
+Mandatory parameters of the trigger are:

 Additional parameters can be provided depending on the queue provider.
 Connections needs to be provided with the relevant